Apply to be a volunteer online!

 Serve on our board or one of our committees

 Provide information and support at the CRC office or Cayuga Medical Center

 Transportation to medical appointments (arranged through American Cancer Society)

 For more information contact Carla Baudrons at email@example.com or (607) 277-0960.

 Do I need to be a cancer survivor?

 No. Some of our staff and many of our volunteers are people who have not had cancer themselves, but are committed to helping in a variety of ways.

 What is the training?

 The type and duration of training depends upon your volunteer position.
-For volunteers who routinely provide direct support to clients, you’ll receive an initial 6-hour training in confidentiality, active listening skills, boundaries, cancer basics, and more.
-You will be expected to attend monthly 1 ½ hour meetings for all direct client service volunteers.
+For volunteers who provide support at a medical facility, training is provided prior to start of work, and offered continually throughout the year.
 For volunteers who help at special events, such as fundraisers and outreach, training will be provided for your specific task on the day of the event.

 What is the time commitment?